 In this reading intensive course, students will study Fromm's analysis of modern freedom, the sane society, the difference between humanistic and authoritarian religions, the seven types of nonproductive character orientations, and the mechanisms people use to avoid making a choice.

-The course's overall goal is to help students become familiar with Fromm's work and its significance for both psychoanalysis and sociology.
+The course's overall goal is to help students become familiar with Fromm's work and its significance for both psychology and sociology.

 As for the particulars, there are three: